Alcohol Induced Dementia | Does Alcohol Cause Dementia?

 Alcoholism can lead to cirrhosis of the liver and a range of other health problems, but it can also change the chemistry of the brain, and it destroys brain cells.

 There is a condition called alcohol-related dementia or ARD, and this stems from the long-term, excessive abuse of alcohol.
-In addition to ARD, there is a condition called Korsakoff’s Syndrome and memory problems and loss are key symptoms of this condition.
+Korsakoff’s Syndrome is a form of ARD which causes memory problems and loss are key symptoms of this condition.

 Along with the fact that long-term use of alcohol directly impacts the frontal lobes of the brain and the brain cells, alcoholism can also contribute to brain problems because of vitamin deficiencies.
 Those vitamin deficiencies damage the brain and can also lead to changes in personality.
 When someone is an alcoholic, they tend to have a diet that is lacking in proper nutrients, and this malnutrition can play a significant role in the cognitive side effects of alcoholism.